-“Perfringens” is called the “cafeteria germ” because it may be found in foods served in quantity and left for long periods of time on inadequately maintained steam tables or at room temperature.
-Prevention is to divide large portions of cooked foods such as beef, turkey, gravy, dressing, stews and casseroles into smaller portions for serving and cooling.
+“Perfringens” is called the “cafeteria germ” because it can be found in foods served in quantity and left for long periods of time at room temperature or on inadequately maintained steam tables.
+Divide large portions of cooked foods such as beef, turkey, gravy, dressing, stews and casseroles into smaller portions for serving and cooling to prevent bacteria growth.
 Keep cooked foods hot or cold, not lukewarm.

 - Listeria monocytogenes

-Because Listeria bacteria multiply, although slowly, at refrigeration temperatures, these bacteria can be found in cold foods typically served on buffets.
+Listeria bacteria multiply, although slowly, at refrigeration temperatures so these bacteria can be found in cold foods typically served on buffets.
 To avoid serving foods containing Listeria, follow “keep refrigerated” label directions and carefully observe “sell by” and “use by” dates on processed products, and thoroughly reheat frozen or refrigerated processed meat and poultry products before consumption.